-NMCC offers 12 associates in applied science degrees, two associates in science degrees, and one associate in arts degree, as well as 24 certificates through five academic departments: Arts & Sciences, Business Technology, Emergency Medical Services, Nursing and Allied Health, and Trade and Technical Occupations.
+NMCC offers 12 associate degrees in applied science, two associate degrees in science, and one associate in arts degree, as well as 24 certificates through five academic departments: Arts & Sciences, Business Technology, Emergency Medical Services, Nursing and Allied Health, and Trade and Technical Occupations.

-- The Associate in Arts Degree (AA) is intended to provide a basic foundation for a Bachelor of Arts Degree program. - The Associate in Applied Science Degree (AAS) is intended to provide the preparation necessary for potential employment in an occupational specialty. - The Associate in Science Degree (AS) is intended to provide the preparation necessary for potential employment in an occupation specialty and/or a basic foundation for a Bachelor of Science Degree program. - A certificate is awarded for specific studies that one can complete in a one-year program or less.
+- The Associate in Arts Degree (AA) is intended to provide a basic foundation for a Bachelor of Arts Degree program. - The Associate in Applied Science Degree (AAS) is intended to provide the preparation necessary for potential employment in an occupational specialty. - The Associate in Science Degree (AS) is intended to provide the preparation necessary for potential employment in an occupation specialty and/or a basic foundation for a Bachelor of Science Degree program. - A certificate is awarded for studies that one can complete in a one-year program or less.
 Certificates can be the final goal or first step in developing, changing or upgrading your career.